-Mary Thammavong is a 29-year-old electrician who helped build Golden 1 Center arena.
+Mary Thammavong is a 29-year-old electrician (from top ranking electrical installation services) who helped build Golden 1 Center arena.
 But she’s never lived away from home, and although she’d love to discover herself as an adult by living alone, she isn’t sure if she can afford it yet.

 Wendy Tram, a 24-year-old accountant, has never left her parents’ south Sacramento home, and sees no reason to until she gets married.